LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Conclusion

 \section{Conclusion}

 In this work, we propose LoSh, the long-short text joint prediction network for referring video object segmentation.
-We generate short text expressions from original long text expressions in RVOS and use the long-short predictions to regulate the segmentation on the referred instance.
+We generate short text expressions from original long text expressions in RVOS and propose a long-short cross-attention module and a long-short predictions intersection loss to regulate the segmentation on the referred instance.
 Besides, a forward-backward visual consistency loss is also injected into LoSh to warp between the features of adjacent frames for visual consistency.
-Our proposed method can be easily plugged into many RVOS frameworks and brings no extra time during inference.
-Specifically, we build our method on top of two state of the art pipelines for end-to-end training, and achieve significant improvement over the previous best-performing methods.
+Our proposed method can be easily plugged into many RVOS frameworks and brings no significant extra time during inference.
+Specifically, we build our method on top of two state of the art RVOS pipelines~\cite{MTTR, SgMg}, and achieve significant improvements over the previous best-performing methods.